 Programme News: Renal

-This year International World Kidney Day will take place on 11 March 2021.
-The theme is Kidney Health for Everyone Everywhere – Living Well with Kidney Disease.
+This year International World Kidney Day will take place on March 10th 2022.

 National Kidney Disease Clinical patient Management System (KDCPMS)

 The Kidney Disease Clinical Patient Management System (KDCPMS) has been deployed in all Hospital Groups.

 It allows monitoring of activity metrics, outcomes and for a National Renal Registry, with a National Renal Health Information Specialist, under the Governance of the Renal Health Intelligence Programme Board.

 The system will provide a framework for performance monitoring in renal care provision, comparative clinical audit, enhanced delivery and quality of care, strategic planning and effective resource utilization.

 Temple Street University Children’s Hospital has become the latest site of deployment for the Kidney disease clinical patient management system.
 It's the 15th site in the implementation of the national renal system EmedRenal in our acute hospitals.

 This is breaking new ground for the implementation of the system as this will be the first deployment for our paediatric patients with kidney dysfunction.